And Now the Legacy Begins

-And Now the Legacy Begins is the debut album of Canadian hip hop duo Dream Warriors, released April 23, 1991.
-It was released worldwide on Island Records and in the United States on sub-label 4th & B'way Records (although it was not a hit in the U.S.).
-The album is regarded as one of the finest alternative hip hop records of the golden era.
+And Now the Legacy Begins is the debut album by Canadian hip hop duo Dream Warriors.
+It was released on April 23, 1991, by 4th & B'way Records, with an international release through Island Records.
+And Now the Legacy Begins is regarded as one of the finest alternative hip hop records of the golden era (1985–1995).

 Singles

-"My Definition of a Boombastic Jazz Style", the album's most successful single, sampled Quincy Jones' "Soul Bossa Nova" — which was also known to Canadian audiences as the longtime theme music of the television game show Definition and later was known as theme for the Austin Powers movie series.
-The song was a hit in both Canada and Europe, winning a Juno Award for Rap Recording of the Year in 1992,.
+"My Definition of a Boombastic Jazz Style", the album's most successful single, sampled Quincy Jones' "Soul Bossa Nova" — which was known to Canadian audiences as the theme tune to the game show Definition at the time of its release.
+The song was a hit in both Canada and Europe, winning a Juno Award for Rap Recording of the Year in 1992.
+The single sold 300,000 copies worldwide.
 "Wash Your Face in My Sink" and "Ludi" were also notable singles.

 Reception

-The album received high critical acclaim.
 Spin highly recommended the album, praising its "stunning, almost seamless sample-driven tracks."
-Ned Raggett of AllMusic gave it 4½ out of 5 stars, noting that "the duo plays around with any number of inspired samples and grooves, from jazz to harder-edged beats, with style and skill."
-Robert Christgau of The Village Voice gave the album a three-star honorable mention, and quipped that it was "West Indian daisy age from boogie-down Toronto", choosing the tracks "Ludi" and "My Definition of a Boombastic Jazz Style" as highlights.
+Robert Christgau of The Village Voice gave the album an honorable mention and quipped that it was "West Indian daisy age from boogie-down Toronto", choosing the tracks "Ludi" and "My Definition of a Boombastic Jazz Style" as highlights.
+The Edmonton Journal stated: "Drawing on their own roots and the music of Chinese, Spanish and Italian friends they grew up with, they've produced an original sound that capsulizes the ebb and flow of '90s dance music."

+Ned Raggett of AllMusic noted that "the duo plays around with any number of inspired samples and grooves, from jazz to harder-edged beats, with style and skill."

-It peaked at #18 on the UK Albums Chart and #34 in Canada, where it received gold certification.
+It peaked at No. 18 on the UK Albums Chart and No. 34 in Canada, where it received gold certification.
 Over 800,000 copies were sold worldwide.